mskorok/task_tracker/README.md

 # REST API for managing project and tasks

-The API to manage project ans tasks in Database
+The API to manage project and tasks in Database

 Notices: In this test code review task we assume, that there is already some authentication middleware layer.
 So all routes protected by some token-based authorization, etc